librity/ignite_productivity_report/README.md

 # ProductivityReport

-A simple module that calculates the size of a list with tail-call-optimized recursion.
+A simple Elixir program that generates an employee productivity report from raw CSV data.

+CSV colums are parsed as name, hours worked, day, month and year.

 ## Commands